 - Copyright statement/photo credit if applicable

-A: Photographs of people may raise copyright issues, but they also raise issues of personal privacy and the right to control one’s image.
-While you own the copyright in photographs that you created, you may not use images of human beings (1) that you took in private spaces, not open to the public, and/or (2) for commercial purposes.
+Photographs of people may raise copyright issues, but they also raise issues of personal privacy and the right to control one’s image.
+While you own the copyright in photographs that you created, you generally may not use images of human beings (1) that you took in private spaces, not open to the public, and/or (2) for commercial purposes.
 Permission from the people pictured is needed to resolve privacy issues (1) and/or issues about the right of publicity (2).
-An appropriate release form for students performing in University programs can be found here.
+However, permission is not required to use photographs of Princeton students, including those performing in University programs.
+In siutations where permission is required (e.g., minors or a visiting professional performer) a form can be found at the Office of Communications Contracts and Forms webpage.

-A: The Copyright Act governs how copyrighted materials, such as movies, may be used.
+The Copyright Act governs how copyrighted materials, such as movies, may be used.
 Films rented (streamed or physical media), purchased or checked out from the library do not necessarily have performance rights.
 For films checked out from the library, a librarian can investigate the rights for you.In some instances no license is required to view a movie, such as at home with family and friends and in certain face-to-face teaching activities.
-Non-instructional schools and universities will likely require a public performance license.
-This legal requirement applies regardless of whether an admission fee is charged, whether the institution or organization is commercial or non-profit, or whether a federal or state agency is involved.

 When do we need permission, and when don’t we need permission?